blocktransfer/reg-publications/examinations/response-8.md

 In ym beta system  for legacyt sahrolder mgirations,  ~~i elected  to use claimable balance IDs as  the internation documentation  of certificate detail. ~~

-go from haash of issuance email --> tx hash  with memo as hass h of issuancce basis
+go from haash of issuance email --> tx hash  with memo as hass h of issuancce basis[^commerce]

 ensures that  sharess are actually  ooutstanding iff/when added  to the  legacy holdings